wacuuu/workload-collocation-agent/example/k8s_monitoring/README.md

 warnings, please run `kubectl apply -k .` once again.
 This is a problem of invalid order of objects when CRDs are created by kustomize and prometheus-operator.

+You can check progress of deployment using `kubectl get -k .`.

 # Grafana storage

 Grafana is deployed on master and hostPath as volume at accessible `/var/lib/grafana`